Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: System Model and Problem Formulation

-Moreover, (\ref{original_problemb}) and (\ref{original_problemc}) represent the power constraints, where $P_{\mathrm{BS}}$ and $P_{\mathrm{RIS}}$ are the power budgets at the BS/active RIS, respectively. (\ref{original_problemd}) guarantees the worst-case user's communication SINR $\gamma_k$ and (\ref{original_probleme}) is the maximum amplitude constraint of the active RIS.
-The sophisticated expression with fractional terms and the coupling of optimization variables in both objective function and constraints make problem (\ref{pr:original_problem_crb}) non-convex and highly challenging to solve.
-To overcome these difficulties, we propose to exploit the BCD framework to alternatively optimize the sub-problems on each variable.
+Moreover, (\ref{original_problemb}) and (\ref{original_problemc}) represent the power constraints, where $P_{\mathrm{BS}}$ and $P_{\mathrm{RIS}}$ are the power budgets at the BS/active RIS, respectively.
+In general, the transmit power budget of the BS is greater than the amplification power budget of the active RIS, varying between $20\sim50$ dBm and $0\sim10$ dBm, respectively.
+The specific values of $P_\mathrm{BS}$ and $P_\mathrm{RIS}$ for simulation studies will be provided in Section \ref{4}. (\ref{original_problemd}) guarantees the worst-case user's communication SINR $\gamma_k$ and (\ref{original_probleme}) is the maximum amplitude constraint of the active RIS.
+The complicated expression with fractional terms and the coupling of optimization variables in both objective function and constraints make problem (\ref{pr:original_problem_crb}) non-convex and highly challenging to solve.
+To overcome these difficulties, we propose to alternatively optimize the sub-problems on each variable.